-The stage beyond artificial narrow intelligence is referred to as artificial general
+The stage beyond artificial narrow intelligence is called artificial general intelligence or AGI.

 AGI envisages a time when the same system can perform many tasks, equalling or surpassing human performance in each.
 Metaphorically, after learning how to play the piano, an AGI system might extrapolate nuances of music to write and paint and other creative pursuits.
-It’s important to note that creativity is among the toughest things for machines might master, and the subject for much conjecture whether machine-generated writing, drawing, or music could ever be considered ‘created’ ot simply synthesized.
-The larger point is that AGI systems would learn in one area and be able to transfer its acquired ability to others, adapting along the way.
+It’s important to note that creativity is among the toughest things that machines might master, and the subject for much conjecture is whether machine-generated writing, drawing, or music could ever be considered ‘created’ or simply synthesized.
+The larger point is that AGI systems would learn in one area and be able to transfer their acquired ability to others, adapting along the way.

 These have been head-turning developments partly for the abilities they portray and partly for how they were achieved.
 For example, AlphaZero became an expert GO player after repetitively playing the game in rapid rounds, accumulating experience each time.
 In the end, AlphaZero not only surpassed the world’s best players but also surprised them with the sophistication of its play.
 It marked a breakthrough because GO is said to have more possible moves than there are stars in the galaxy, an impossibly large number to manipulate simply as a function of computer memory.
 Instead, AlphaZero had devised its own understanding of the game.

 The possibility that computers might someday direct themselves beyond AGI capabilities is hotly debated within the AI community.
 It’s called artificial superintelligence (ASI).
 This imagined future state sees machines transcending human ability, training themselves to reach levels well beyond our comprehension.